 I also know that using a heat pump means I’m not burning as much (or any) natural gas, so that cost should have gone down.

-The first image above is the natural gas used with heat provided by the heat pump.
-The second image above is a typical month with gas heat about two years prior.
-If I combine the two numbers and compare it to historical data, I should be paying less.
+The above is a typical month with gas heat.
+If I combine the numbers and compare it to historical data, I should be paying less.
 When I compared the total invoice cost of operating a heat pump for heat versus a natural gas furnace for heat, I found that I was saving $14.15 last month ((New electric bill + New natural gas bill) – (Old electric bill + Old natural gas bill)).
 So the installation of a heat pump has actually started to pay off!
 Granted, this is only one month of data and a little lower than I expected, but I fully expect this savings trend to continue.
 At least now I know how to measure it.
-Knowledge is power!